 If twitching muscles are terrifying you about ALS, here’s all the reassurance you need from someone “eight years out” from benign fasciculations.

-“Muscle twitching, also called fasciculations, are small, local, involuntary muscle contractions which may be visible under the skin,” says Morton Tavel, MD, Clinical Professor Emeritus of Medicine, Indiana University School of Medicine, and author of “Health Tips, Myths and Tricks: A Physician’s Advice.”
+“Muscle twitching, also called fasciculations, are small, local muscle contractions that occur involuntarily,” says Morton Tavel, MD, Clinical Professor Emeritus of Medicine, Indiana University School of Medicine, and author of “Health Tips, Myths and Tricks: A Physician’s Advice.”
 Dr. Tavel adds, “Deeper areas can be felt but are not visible.”

 Rules for Twitching Muscle Reassurance

 Dr. Tavel explains, “They occur in nearly all healthy men and women.
 In some cases, these fasciculations can be annoying but, if a neurological examination is negative, it’s best you disregard them.

 “Fasciculations have a variety of causes, and most of these are benign, especially when the eyelids are affected.”